T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 print('')
 ```
-**NOTE:** *the even-indexed character in the input string must be in LTable and the odd-indexed character must be in HTable*
+**NOTE:** *the even-indexed characters in the input string must be in LTable and the odd-indexed characters must be in HTable*

-Shortly, it iterates for each charachter in the password string and searches for it in LTable *if the character index is even* and HTable *if the character index is odd* and then convert these values to binary (4-bits) and combine them into 1-byte (8-bits) and gets the ascii value of this byte.
+Shortly, it iterates for each charachter in the password string and searches for it in LTable *if the character index is even* and searches for it in HTable *if the character index is odd* and then converts each value to binary (4-bits) and combine them into 1-byte (8-bits) and then gets the ascii value of this byte.

 As explained this will result in a string with a half-length of password and this string must be the same as the username which we got before "**4dminUser31337**".

-Now given "**4dminUser31337**" need to reverse this decryption process to get the password!
+Now given "**4dminUser31337**" we need to reverse this encryption process to get the password!

 i wrote a python code again to do this task for us which is the reverse process of the previous code:
 ```python